txie1/SimpleReserver/README.md

-# SimpleReserver
+# General-Purpose Reservation Sheets

-A script-enhanced Google Sheets solution for booking & managing shared resource reservations, implemented using `Apps Scripts`
+This repo adds custom functionality to **Google Sheets** using Apps Scripts, to create a simple resource reservation system.
+It is designed for booking & managing shared resources such as equipment, conference rooms, or other assets.

 ### Features